 For some, baking soda can cause redness, irritation, burning, and occasionally even swelling.
-People often confuse this irritation with an allergic reaction or detoxing.
-Neither is true.
-Yes, your armpits can go through a detox period, but it will not cause redness or irritation.
-The irritation is also usually not a symptom of an allergic reaction.
+Some people think this irritation is an allergic reaction or “detoxing”.
+Spoiler: it’s not.
+Yes, your pits can go through a detox period, but this shouldn't cause redness or irritation.
+The irritation is also (usually) not a symptom of an allergic reaction.
 Baking soda is in a lot of foods and products, so unless you get an allergic reaction from cookies, it's most likely not what is causing it.

 So what's the cause of the redness and irritation some people experience?
-It has to do with pH.
+It’s science, my friends.
+Or more specifically, pH balance.

-Remember that epic science experiment you did back in elementary school with vinegar and baking soda to make a volcano?
-Well, I know nobody actually learned anything from that, but that reaction happens because baking soda has a basic (high) pH and vinegar has an acidic (low) pH.
+Come take a journey with me to elementary school.
+Remember that epic science experiment where you used vinegar and baking soda to make a volcano?
+Your teacher probably took the time to explain why baking soda + vinegar = volcano, but for those who have misplaced their notes: that reaction happens because baking soda has a basic (high) pH and vinegar has an acidic (low) pH.
 The combination of high and low pH causes a reaction.

-That's an over-simplified version of what happens to some people when they apply deodorant with high levels of baking soda.
-Our underarms are acidic, and baking soda is #basic, so a reaction can occur and cause redness and irritation.
+Essentially, this is what happens to some people when they apply deodorant with high levels of baking soda.
+Our underarms are acidic, and baking soda is basic, so a reaction can occur and cause redness and irritation!

-What causes a reaction in some and not others?
-It’s entirely dependent on your body's pH level.
-Your pH can be affected by age, gender, diet, hormones, and many other factors.
-We spoke with a dermatologist who estimated that about 5-10% of women experience skin reactions from baking soda, and some only experience it during their time of the month.
+Why do some people have a reaction and others don’t?
+It’s entirely dependent on your temple’s pH level.
+Your pH can be affected by age, gender, diet, hormones, among other things.
+We spoke with a dermatologist who estimated that only ~5-10% of women experience skin reactions from baking soda, and some only experience it during their menstrual cycles.